ChristopherBruno78/universal_jre/README.md

-Bash script that creates a universal binary, from the Azul Zulu JRE, for macOS ARM (Apple Silicon) and Intel architectures The resulting package is a JRE only.
+Bash script that creates a universal binary, from the Azul Zulu JRE, for macOS ARM (Apple Silicon) and Intel architectures

+Intended for distribution as a private JRE with applications; the resulting package is a JRE only.

 Requires lipo to be installed (comes with Apple Developer tools).